 When she first walked up to that exhibit booth, Crystal didn’t fully understand what an Employee Assistance Program (EAP) could do for employees or employers.
 Through her years at BHS, the EAP has evolved into the robust program that it is today, and Crystal has helped to shape that change.
 Today’s EAP focuses on work/life balance to help employees resolve concerns that can interfere with their performance at work.

 For example, many participants call the EAP Support Line as a result of a work stressor.
 This could be changes in job responsibilities, possible layoffs or adjusting to a new manager.
 Another common reason for a call is marital or relationship issues which can cause a ripple effect of emotional, financial and legal concerns.
 “I always say that there is no issue too big or too small for our team to handle,” says Crystal.

 BHS has a wide range of resources to address participant issues which allows a customized approach for each individual that calls.
 Having master level clinicians be the ones that are talking to these individuals when they call in allows us to dig deep and uncover what their needs truly are and help them in the best way possible.

 One of Crystal’s favorite things to hear from a client is “I’m so glad I called.”

 Follow up and feedback is important for the BHS Care Coordinators, and is a required part of every case.
 As she explains, “The hardest part of the entire process of reaching out to the EAP is making the first call.
 After that, we work together to come up with a plan for success.”

 Although the position can sometimes be challenging, Crystal wouldn’t have it any other way.
 “There’s never a dull moment, and we have a great team at BHS.
-We support each other and the clients we serve.
-I enjoy helping others, and the BHS commitment to holistic approach to well-being makes a big difference in the lives of our participants.”
+We support each other and the participants we serve.
+I enjoy helping others, and the BHS commitment to holistic approach to wellness makes a big difference in the lives of our participants.”